Estimation of Risk Contributions with MCMC: Numerical experiments

-\item[(4)] {\it Student's t + t copula :} As discussed in Section $\ref{some theoretical results}$, the conditional distribution $F_{\bX'|S=v}$ in this case follows the Pearson type $V I I$ distribution given by $(\ref{pearson type vii})$.
-From the contour plot Fig. $\ref{Figure 2}$ (d), we can observe some properties of this type of distribution, such as elliptical symmetry and tail-heaviness.
-Unlike the case (3), $\bX'|S=v$ takes large negative values beyond the bounded simplex. \end{enumerate}
+\item[(4)] {\it Student's $t$ + $t$-copula:} In this case, the conditional distribution $F_{\bX'|S=v}$ can be shown to be a \emph{Pearson type VII distribution} $(\ref{pearson type vii})$ in Appendix~\ref{sec: consistency and asymptotic normality}.
+From the contour plot in Figure $\ref{QF_Figure1}$ (iv), we can observe elliptical symmetry and tail-heaviness.
+Unlike case (3), the loss vector $\bX'|S=v$ can take large negative values beyond the bounded simplex. \end{enumerate}

-The results of our estimation are summarized in Table $\ref{Table 1}$.
-In the four different risk models (1)-(4), we report the estimates, its approximated standard errors, biases, and Root MSE (RMSE)s of the four different estimators MC, NW, GR, and MCMC.
+The results of estimation are summarized in Table $\ref{Table 1}$.
+In the four different risk models (1)--(4), we report the estimates, their approximated standard errors, biases, and rooted MSEs (RMSEs) of the four different estimators: MC, NW, GR, and MH.

-In the first risk model where marginals follow Pareto distributions and they have a $\pi$-rotated Clayton copula, true VaR contributions can be computed explicitly.
-The true value is obtained by allocating the total VaR homogeneously because the marginal distributions are homogeneous and the copula is exchangeable.
-In this case, we observe that the MC and the NW estimators have relatively large biases.
-In contrast, the GR and the MCMC estimators have smaller biases compared with the first two.
-The GR estimator still has some bias caused by the model-misspecification, although its standard error is quite small.
-In the viewpoint of MSE, the MCMC estimator outperforms all the other estimators.
+In the first risk model, true VaR contributions are obtained by equally allocating the total VaR since the marginal distributions are homogeneous and the copula is exchangeable.
+We observed that the MC and NW estimators have relatively larger biases than those of others.
+Compared with the MH estimator, the GR estimator still suffers from some inevitable bias although its standard error is quite small.
+The MC estimator has a relatively large standard error due to sample inefficiency.
+Overall, the MH estimator outperforms all other estimators in terms of RMSE.

-The second risk model has the same marginal distributions as in the case (1), but their copula is $t$ copula having upper-lower tail dependence.
-Even though the true VaR contributions are not available in this case, we can construct its 95\% confidence interval based on the MCMC estimator by using ($\ref{approximate confidence interval}$).
-Based on this interval of the true value, we computed the range of the bias and RMSE for other estimators.
-The reported ranges of bias and RMSE in Table $\ref{Table 1}$ (2) show that the MCMC estimator significantly improves the performance of other estimators.
-Under the risk model (2), all estimators suffer from bias caused by asymmetry and multi-modality of the conditional distribution $F_{\bX'|S=v}$ as seen in Fig. $\ref{Figure 2}$ (b).
-Especially, in contrast with the good performance of the GR in the case (1), the GR estimator has relatively large bias and RMSE in this case.
+The second risk model does not allow us to analytically calculate the true VaR contributions.
+Therefore, the true VaR contributions are computed by Monte Carlo numerical integration, which still works with enough accuracy for dimension three.
+We can observe that existing estimators suffer from biases possibly caused by asymmetry and multi-modality of the conditional distribution $F_{\bX'|S=v}$.
+In particular, the GR estimator has relatively large bias and RMSE in contrast to the good performance in the first risk model.
+On the other hand, the MH estimator maintains lower bias and RMSE compared with the other estimators.